-Christian, when you make the blanket statement that homosexuality is a sin, what you’re really doing without realizing it is reducing all LGBT people down to a sex act, as if that alone defines sexuality.
+When you use the Bible to try and make the blanket statement that “homosexuality is a sin,” what you’re really doing without realizing it is reducing all LGBTQ people down to a sex act, as if that alone defines identity and sexuality.

-You’re denying any emotional component in their lives; any capacity to feel real love or show genuine affection toward someone else.
+You’re also denying them any capacity to feel real love or show true affection toward someone else.

 In a gross oversimplification, you’re labeling a complex, fully formed human being as merely a performer of intercourse.